international employment law firm alliance L&E Global

 • damages for any additional demonstrated prejudice.

-Please note that when entering into a “rupture conventionnelle”, the remedies are limited.
+Please note that when entering into a “rupture conventionnelle”, the remedies are also limited.
 The employee may only challenge the mutually agreed termination in Court within a year of the homologation or authorisation and only on the grounds that he did not consent to signing the agreement.

 Any questions